rethinkdb/rethinkdb-rs/api/java/document-manipulation/merge.md

  .run(conn);
 ```

-__Example:__ Equip every hero for battle, using a subquery function to retrieve their weapons.
+__Example:__ Equip every hero for battle, using a function to retrieve their weapons.

 ```java
 r.table("marvel").merge(